xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 If you are using Leaflet 1.x, you can either continue using `v1.2.5` of this plugin without any changes (see the [v1.2.5](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/blob/1.2.5/README.md)) or upgrade to `v2.x` by following the steps below.
 To use Leaflet 2, you must use `v2.x` of this plugin.

-When upgrading to `v2.x`, you will need to:
+When upgrading this plugin to `v2.x`, you will need to:

 - Update the imports according to the Leaflet version you are using.